KDE/digikam-doc/main_window/interface_layout.rst

 Areas and Bars
 --------------

 digiKam's main window has two areas in the center showing your photographs.
 One is the **Icon Area ③**, showing thumbnails of the content of the selected album or of a search result, and the other one the **Preview Area ④**, showing the selected image.
 Together let's call them the :ref:`Image Area <image_view>` ⑤.
 In the top left corner of the preview we have a few buttons ⑨ for moving back and forth through the content of the album, for rotating the image, for showing or adding face tags and to switch to full screen mode.
-By clicking on the preview you can make it disappear and by clicking on the picture area of a thumbnail open it again.
+Clicking on the preview makes the preview disappear, and clicking on the picture area of a thumbnail makes the preview appear again.

 .. figure:: images/mainwindow_preview_with_numbers.webp
     :alt: